Bartlesville Radio » News » COVID Update Thursday 10/8

 COVID Update Thursday 10/8

-The Oklahoma State Department of Health was unable to release its latest COVID-19 numbers this morning because of technical difficulties.
-The health department says this is because of antiquated software and it should be updated in the next few hours.
+The Oklahoma State Department of Health is reporting an additional 1,212 positive COVID-19 cases in Thursday’s situation update.
+Ten more deaths are also being reported.

-As of Wednesday’s update, Washington County was reporting 89 active cases, while Osage County has 349 active cases and Nowata County is reported to have 21 active cases.
+Washington County is reporting 87 active COVID-19 cases, while Osage County sits at 338 active coronavirus cases and Nowata County is at 23 active COVID-19 cases.

 The COVID-19 alert map will be released tomorrow.
 Last week, Osage and Nowata Counties were in the orange, or moderate category, while Washington County was in the yellow, or low risk category.